IIIF/website/source/event/2018/edinburgh/index.md

 ### Working meeting
 The working group meetings are intended for active IIIF community participants and [working groups][groups].
 This will be limited to around 80 people and will be held from on Tuesday the 4th to Thursday the 6th of December.
 See the [Working meeting page][workingmeeting] for information on the schedule.

+There is an open call for lightning talks.
+Submit yours using [this google form][talk].
+Lightning talks will be limited to 7 minutes and can be on any subject related to IIIF that you think will be of interest to participants.
+This could include an update on your latest developments, an innovative use of IIIF or a pitch to open a discussion for a later sessions at the meeting.

+Please submit your lightning talk by the end of the **31st of October** and if you have any questions please contact Glen Robson IIIF Technical Coordinator.

 ### Logistics

 * Registration: